api3dao/old-api3-docs/docs/chainapi/user-guides/deployments.md

 ### Check deployment status

-Once your deployment is completed, its status will change to either **Active** or **Timed Out**.
+Once your deployment is completed, it will take a few minutes for the status to update to either **Active** or **Timed Out**.
 If your deployment is **Active**, that means that we have received the Airnode heartbeat and your Airnode is **Active**.
 If it’s **Timed Out**, something went wrong and you should start by checking the Deployment Checklist below, and check docker for any errors during deployment.

 <!--If successfully completed, your deployment’s status will become Active within 1
 minute.
 If your deployment is not active after clicking "Finish deployment",